Hello, I’m Glenn. I write informative articles drawn from experience and research, providing real-world answers to questions people search for online.

 Programming Languages:

-Fortran, Cobol, C++, ASM Machine Language, 8080, Z80, HTML, PHP, CSS.
+Fortran, Cobol, C++, Assembler Machine Language, 8080, Z80, HTML, PHP, CSS.

 I built my own computer in 1977 and wrote software for it.
 When IBM introduced the Personal Computer in 1981, other manufacturers sought software for their PC clones.
-As a result, I licensed my software applications to major computer manufacturers.
+As a result, I licensed my software to major computer manufacturers.

 My first software product was Stok Pilot, a screen-based menu system for controlling PC resident programs.